-WarnerMedia: Outside of the United States, WarnerMedia (through its operating companies and subsidiaries) owns and operates entertainment services, including broadcast, basic tier and premium television networks and direct-to-consumer streaming services, as well as news and information services, which are distributed through a variety of platforms.
-WarnerMedia companies also engage in the production, distribution and licensing of feature films, television programming, comic books, video games and other products in a variety of formats, including licensing to theaters, paytelevision services, broadcast and cable networks, on demand services and distribution by means of physical discs and electronic sell-through.
+WarnerMedia: Outside of the United States, WarnerMedia (through its operating companies and subsidiaries) owns and operates entertainment services, including basic tier and premium television networks and direct-to-consumer streaming services, as well as news and information services, which are distributed through a variety of platforms.
+WarnerMedia companies also engage in the production, distribution and licensing of feature films, television programming, comic books, video games and other products in a variety of formats, including licensing to theaters, pay- television services, broadcast and cable networks, on-demand services and distribution by means of physical discs and electronic sell-through.
+WarnerMedia also includes Xandr, a data-enabled technology advertising platform.